rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 > &emsp; _Cognitive load theory thesis is about reducing extraneous cognitive load redirecting it towards germane load._

 It is important to notice that the information presentation in a code facilitates understanding of the code itself and not so much the concepts (e.g. abstractions) used to create it.
 Knowledge of these concepts is a prerequisite.
 Prerequisites are an important caveat and one that ends but being contentious.

+_side_note_start
-Working on a project code will reinforce knowledge of the abstractions (psychologist call something similar a [worked-example effect](https://en.wikipedia.org/wiki/Worked-example_effect)) but, for a working programmer, learning programming concepts ideally needs to happen outside of project work.
+**Time for first reality check.** Working on a project code will reinforce knowledge of the abstractions (psychologist call something similar a [worked-example effect](https://en.wikipedia.org/wiki/Worked-example_effect)) but, for a working programmer, learning programming concepts ideally needs to happen outside of project work.
 In reality, there is no time for this.
-Also, abstraction that can be used in the program is limited not only by what the developer and the team know, but also by what is supported by the PL.
+Also, abstraction that can be used in the program is limited not only by what the developer and the team know, but also by what is supported by the PL (programming language).
 Developer backgrounds and what is supported in the PL vary a great deal.
+_side_note_end

 [^denotational]: In my experience many programmers are confused by what denotational semantics means, here is a very nice [Conal Elliott's talk](https://www.youtube.com/watch?v=bmKYiUOEo2A) about it.